Pandla-Vijay/Video-Captioning-using-Spatio-temporal-features-and-Gaussian-Attention/README.md

 # For extracting the features
 1) Download the original MSVD dataset from [here](https://www.cs.utexas.edu/users/ml/clamp/videoDescription/)
 2) For the already extracted features use [this](https://drive.google.com/drive/folders/1qhRJg4d-5bRVM-F_fkoZBmHjSY1fjEBe?usp=sharing)

+# Results
+After training LSTM and GRU models using spatio-temporal features, the generated weights are utilized to generate captions for input videos.
+The performance of these models is then evaluated using various metrics mentioned.
+Among these two approaches, the GAUSSIAN model with GRU (Gated Recurrent Unit) achieved the highest METEOR score of 0.282.
+Overall, the model utilizing spatio-temporal features with GRU outperformed the model employing LSTMs.

+# The performance table: